Machine Learning for Robotics Python

 Your task is to prepare a control application of intelligent radar based on the neural network (NN).
 The radar is mounted on the TurleBot robot and based on its status, the main robot motion program decides the movement of the robot.
 The robot moves inside the circuit environment.
 You should design the radar control system (NN) in such a way that the robot automatically passes the circuit.
 Normally, there is no limit for the number of circuits the robot passes!

 Ph.D. in Robotics and M.Sc in Electronics and Computer Science and M.sc in Economics.
-His main passion is programming (C++, Python) the Autonomous Systems by use of AI, Deep Learning, and Reinforcement Learning.
+His main passion is programming (C++, Python) Autonomous Systems by using AI, Deep Learning, and Reinforcement Learning.

 Ready to get started?